Cocos Island – Dive with Sharks in Costa Rica

 Best Time of Year to Visit

-The rainy season (May until mid-December) mean almost daily rain storms usually in the afternoon.
-During this time of year the water which be much rougher.
+The rainy season (May until mid-December) means almost daily rain storms usually in the afternoon.
+During this time of year, the water may be much rougher.
 However, this is the best time to see hammerhead sharks and manta rays.

 Diving Conditions